Pigot baronets

-The Pigot Baronetcy, of Patshull Hall in the County of Stafford, is a title in the Baronetage of Great Britain.
-It was created on 5 December 1764 for the politician and colonial administrator George Pigot, with remainder to his brothers General Robert Pigot and Admiral Hugh Pigot, and remains extant.
-On 19 January 1766 Pigot was further honoured when he was raised to the Peerage of Ireland as Baron Pigot, with normal remainder to the heirs male of his body.
+The Pigot baronetcy, of Patshull Hall in the County of Stafford, is a title in the Baronetage of Great Britain.
+It was created on 5 December 1764 for the politician and colonial administrator George Pigot, with special remainder to his brothers General Robert Pigot and Admiral Hugh Pigot.

+Baron Pigot

+On 19 January 1766 Pigot was raised to the Peerage of Ireland as Baron Pigot; with remainder to the heirs male of his body.
 Lord Pigot was unmarried (although he left several natural children; see below) and on his death in 1777 the barony became extinct.
-He was succeeded in the baronetcy according to the special remainder by his brother, Robert, the second Baronet.
-He was a distinguished soldier.